pparkkk/Getting_and_Cleaning_Data_Project/README.md

 ## The Raw Data
 Once we've downloaded the data from the zip file and unzip it(UCI HAR Dataset), there are a bunch of sub-folders and files within the UCI HAR Dataset folder.
 In this study, we're only interested in the following:
-    In the main folder:
 1. features.txt             -> the names of all the measurements that were taken.
-        1. activity_labels.txt      -> numbered from 1 to 6, each is an ID representing a particular tasks performed.
+2. activity_labels.txt      -> numbered from 1 to 6, each is an ID representing a particular tasks performed.
-    In the *test* sub-folder:
-        1. X_test.txt               -> the measurements according to the 'features.txt' file from the *test* group.
+3. X_test.txt               -> the measurements according to the 'features.txt' file from the *test* group.
-        1. y_test.txt               -> the activities' ID according to the *activity_labels.txt* file from the *test* group.
+4. y_test.txt               -> the activities' ID according to the *activity_labels.txt* file from the *test* group.
-        1. subject_test.txt         -> the experiment takers' ID (ranged from 1 to 30) from the *test* group.
+5. subject_test.txt         -> the experiment takers' ID (ranged from 1 to 30) from the *test* group.
-    In the *train* sub-folder:
-        1. X_train.txt              -> the measurements according to the 'features.txt' file from the *train* group.
+6. X_train.txt              -> the measurements according to the 'features.txt' file from the *train* group.
-        1. y_train.txt              -> the activities' ID according to the *activity_labels.txt* file from the *train* group.
+7. y_train.txt              -> the activities' ID according to the *activity_labels.txt* file from the *train* group.
-        1. subject_train.txt        -> the experiment takers' ID (ranged from 1 to 30) from the *train* group.
+8. subject_train.txt        -> the experiment takers' ID (ranged from 1 to 30) from the *train* group.

 ## How the Script Works
 The script is written to comply with the instructions given (which will be inserted throughout both in the script and this document).
 There are 5 main stages in this procedure.
 1. Load the *reshape2* package and the data from all files into R.

-    1. Merge the corresponding *train* and *test* data files together. **(STEP1: Merges the training and the test sets to create one data set.)**
+2. Merge the corresponding *train* and *test* data files together.
    ie. the 'x_test' and the 'x_train' dataset are merged to create the 'x_total' and vice versa for the *y* and *subject* datasets
+   **(STEP1: Merges the training and the test sets to create one data set.)**

-    1. Rename the column names for the 'x_total' data with those names in the 'feature' dataset (abbreviated as 'feat' in the script).
+3. Rename the column names for the 'x_total' data with those names in the 'feature' dataset (abbreviated as 'feat' in the script).
    **(STEP4: Appropriately labels the data set with descriptive variable names.)**

-    1. Append the merged *y* and *subject* data to the last 2 columns of the 'x_total' as *activity* and *subject*, respectively.
+4. Append the merged *y* and *subject* data to the last 2 columns of the 'x_total' as *activity* and *subject*, respectively.

-    1. Subset out the columns in 'x_total' that contains either *mean()* or *std()* (abbreviated for standard deviation), as well as the *activity* and *subject*.
+5. Subset out the columns in 'x_total' that contains either *mean()* or *std()* (abbreviated for standard deviation), as well as the *activity* and *subject*.
    **(STEP2: Extracts only the measurements on the mean and standard deviation for each measurement.)**

-    1. Create another column for the 'x_total' called *activityLabels* which refers to the 'activity_labels.txt' file and replace the activity IDs with the                 corresponding names.
+6. Create another column for the 'x_total' called *activityLabels* which refers to the 'activity_labels.txt' file and replace the activity IDs with the              corresponding names.
    **(STEP3: Uses descriptive activity names to name the activities in the data set.)**

-    1. Calculate the mean of each measurement grouped by both the *activityLabels* and *subject*.
+7. Calculate the mean of each measurement grouped by both the *activityLabels* and *subject*.
 Write this out into a new dataset in the '.txt' format.
    **(STEP5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.)**